Q Contemporary is a global art space for Central & Eastern European contemporary art

 About Q Contemporary

-International in reach and outlook, Q Contemporary will anchor its main activities in Budapest, in a beautiful four-storey 19th-century villa in the heart of the city.
-Together with our future sites in London and Hong Kong, we offer a dynamic global space for selected CEE artists to display and sell their work, grow their audience and springboard their careers.
+International in reach and outlook, Q Contemporary’s main presence is in an elegant four-storey 19th-century villa in the heart of Budapest.
+Together with our future pop-ups and sites in London and Hong Kong, we offer a dynamic global art space for selected CEE artists to display their work, amplify their international exposure, and elevate their careers.

 Q Contemporary Collection

-The diversity and richness of CEE art is at once fascinating and bewildering.
-Spanning a region from the Balkans to the former territories that were under Soviet Union control, CEE contemporary art is marked by strong historical and social differences that have given rise to it being labelled as “other art”; many of its leading artists are in the shadows of the global art market.
-We see huge opportunities for more people to discover this exciting and often overlooked art scene.
+The diversity and richness of CEE art is both fascinating and inspiring.
+Spanning a region from the Balkans to former Soviet Union territories, CEE contemporary art is defined by strong historical and societal conflicts that have limited its appeal and influence.
+Long deprived of the spotlight, many leading CEE artists have been kept in the shadows of the global art scene.
+We see a significant opportunity for art lovers to discover this incredible and often overlooked chapter in art history.

-Our collection – comprising key works by established, mid-career and emerging artists such as Dora Maurer, Stano Filko, Dorde Ivackovic, – will be displayed at Q Contemporary galleries as well as in museum and fairs around the world through our participation in collaborative projects.
+Our permanent collection – comprising key works by established, mid-career and emerging artists such as Dóra Maurer, Stano Filko and Djordje Ivackovic, – will be on display at Q Contemporary galleries as well as in museum and events around the world.